goatgirl86/12B_Belly_Button_Diploy/README.md

 # Belly_Button_Diploy

-This repository is associated with my respository named Belly_Button_Beef.
+This repository is associated with my respository named Belly_Button_Beef (https://github.com/goatgirl86/Belly_Button_Beef.git)

 It's sole purposed is to create a diploy website to display data and info created in my Belly_Button_Beef repository.